eryl/aida-reporoducible-ai/README.md

-# Automate your machine learning experiments
+# Make ML more reproducible

 This repository contains code for the AIDA Technical Workshop on MLFlow and experiment automation.